 Beginners jewellery course: Making pendants, beads and other hollow forms.

-– On this beginners jewellery course you will make 2 beads or pendants and a small, lidded, ring box.
-Through these fun, set projects we present you with opportunities to explore metal texturing and forming techniques.
+– On this beginners jewellery course you will make 3 pendants using hollow forming techniques.
+Through these fun, set projects we show you how we create interesting 3D shapes from sheet metal.
+Also you will have opportunities to explore metal texturing using everything from hammers to feathers!
 In this way we support you to develop sound technical skills while also encouraging experimentation and design development.

 What will I learn on this course?

 You will learn how to manipulate sheet metal to create interesting, three dimensional forms.
-In the first instance you will make pendants or beads, and a box.
-However once you grasp the concepts of forming you can apply these techniques to create more complex jewellery items like bangles, cuffs and collars.
+In the first instance you will make 3 pendants.
+Then once you grasp the concepts of forming you can apply these techniques to create more complex jewellery items like bangles, cuffs and collars.

 Our beginner courses always provide a solid grounding in the core jewellery techniques we employ when designing and making jewellery.
 These skills include design, texturing, cutting, filing, drilling, shaping, soldering and polishing metal.
 To finish your jewellery we’ll show you how to make jump rings and other attachments.

 We present the course in 3 projects that progressively build on your jewellery making skills.
 By the end of the course you will have made at least 3 pendants, and there should also be time to use your newfound skills and knowledge to design and make an additional piece, perhaps in silver.

 - 1 – Design and make an elliptical pendant with a pierced pattern.

 - 2 – Use folding techniques to make rectangular pendant with textured surfaces.